 1. Embrace the season

-The colder temperatures and reduced daylight hours can influence what foods we reach for without us even realising it.
+The colder temperatures and reduced daylight hours can influence what foods we reach for without even realising it.
 Researchers speculate that the start of winter can trigger an evolutionary impulse that tells us to fatten up to survive the tough environmental conditions that are heading our way.
 One study, published by the European Journal of Clinical Nutrition, found that participants consumed more fat and saturated fat during the winter months.
-The results also showed participants consumed an extra 86 calories per day on average during autumn, compared to spring.
+The results also showed that participants consumed an extra 86 calories per day on average during autumn, compared to spring.

 But making the switch to winter doesn’t have to mean letting those healthy habits you’ve implemented in summer slip.
 “Swapping berries and salads for root vegetables, apples and pears is just as healthy,” says Mr Hobson.
 “The problem is that the cold weather and dark evenings often leave us craving comfort foods that we find nurturing.